kailash-manasarovar/statement/docs/timeline/2025/may.md

 - I knew Roisin from [the first course I attended in Cork](../2011-to-2020/2020.md#transforming-touch) in February 2020.
 - I had no issue with Roisin at all but I did notice her energetic boundaries were miniscule, I could practically mind-read with her.
 - She had expressed a desire to move to Spain with her husband one time, and I told her not to, that it was a bad idea as it is dangerous for foreign women and children with porn-gangs now operating freely in schools.
-- I had written to her and Yvonne too, a couple of times I was in a panic expecting to be murdered at any moment, explaining that I was being drugged and poisoned by criminal gangs in Spain who were murdering women.
+- I had written to her and Yvonne too, a couple of times I was in a panic expecting to be murdered at any moment, explaining that I was being drugged and poisoned by criminal gangs in Dénia, Spain who were murdering women.
-- I think Roisin was a genuine tax-paying civilian - i.e. non-spy but super intuitive - and when Steve brought up Kathleen Love at lunch (an old assistant he was apparently having a romantic relationship with), I did feel that sacking Roisin was hypocritical of him.
+- I think Roisin was a genuine tax-paying civilian - i.e. non-spy but super intuitive - and when Steve brought up Kathleen Love at lunch the next day - an old assistant he was apparently having a romantic relationship with - I did feel that sacking Roisin was hypocritical of him.
 - And today, as I write this section, I have to wonder why he needed me to know about it.

 ### Steve gets upset with me